-As for how an outdoor setup could play out, half a class of kids could be outside for half the day, then they could switch for the other half.
+As for how an outdoor setup could play out, a school could offer outdoor learning one day a week.
+Or half of a class of kids could be outside for half the day, then they could switch for the other half.
 Individual classes could be held outside, such as library, PE, or science.

 Students need to remove their masks when they eat.
 Why not reduce the risk of spreading the virus by eating lunch in the schoolyard?